Saints Matthew & Mark Episcopal Church

 St. Mark’s Episcopal Church, Riverside, was founded in 1880, originally as a mission of St. John’s, Barrington.
 After being rebuilt in the early 1960s, the building was destroyed by a fire in 1965.
 Thanks to the tenacity of a strong community, the church was rebuilt again; this building still stands at 10 Turner Avenue, Riverside.
 Due to some financial hardships, the congregation voted to merge with St. Matthew’s in 2012.

 St. Matthew’s Episcopal Church was founded in 1891 as St. Matthew's Chapel, a mission of St. John’s, Barrington, to serve the mill workers of Barrington Lace Works.
-This small community church thrived in the Alfred Drown neighborhood of West Barrington, becoming independent in 1911.
+This small mission chapel thrived in the Alfred Drown neighborhood of West Barrington.
+The chapel was consecrated on St. Matthew's Day in 1911.
 St. Matthew’s endured many struggles – including a brief closure during World War I due to a furnace failure and fuel shortage.
-The church achieved full-parish status in 1959.
+In 1924, St. Matthew's ceased to be a mission of St. John's and became a mission church of the Diocese of Rhode Island, finally achieving full-parish status in 1959.

 St. Mark’s Episcopal Church in nearby Warren was founded in 1828, originally as a mission parish of St. Michael’s, Bristol.
 Its historic building, designed by architect Russell Warren, still stands at 15 Linden Street.
 When St. Mark’s closed in May 2010, a small group of parishioners found a welcome home at St. Matthew’s.